millacarmona/morphospace/README.md

 within each species, and then use `consensus` to extract the mean shape of the refined sample.

-(Just to clarify, we do this in a two step process for a good reason: when we use `detrend_shapes` to detrend shape variation, the grand mean is used by default as the new mean shape of the sample; however by specifying a value or level of the `x` from the model in the `xvalue` argument, we can use that new value as the mean shape for our ‘detrended’ shape variation.
+(Clarification: we do this in a two step process for a good reason: when we use `detrend_shapes` to detrend shape variation, the grand mean is used by default as the new mean shape of the sample; however by specifying a value or level of the `x` from the model in the `xvalue` argument, we can use that new value as the mean shape for our ‘detrended’ shape variation.
 In this case, we are analitically